 For Descriptor 7, no common indicators have been defined between Romania and Bulgaria.

-In both countries, there is a lack of monitoring data to define and assess indicators.
-BG is already following the approved draft version of the Commission Decision (November 2016), while RO still applies the 2010 Decision.
+BG is already following the approved draft version of the Commission Decision (November 2016), there are defined indicators, which support GES assessment under D1,6 (benthic habitats).
+RO still applies the 2010 Decision.